 The students drag points A and D. They quickly see that the interior triangle is confined to stay inside triangle ABC and that both triangles retain their shape when dragged.
 Fruitloops is eager to start constructing an equilateral triangle using circles.
 They had learned the construction in Topic 2 and been reminded of it in class earlier that day.
 However, Fruitloops reconsiders and suggests that they explore further by dragging the other points.
-In Log 27, they start to discuss the dependencies in more detail.
+This proposes a first group practice for exploring dependencies, building on practices previously adopted by the team for tool usage and dragging.